Home > Mac Data Recovery Tips

 scan lost files from not mounting Mac internal hard drive using iBoysoft Data Recovery

 Step 6: Wait until the scan process is completed.
 When the scan process is ongoing, you can either pause or stop the process, and check the scan results in real-time.
-For the best recovery results, waiting until the whole scan process is finished is highly recommended.
+For the best recovery results, you're recommended to wait until the whole scan process is finished.

 scan process is completed

 Step 7: Sort and preview files.
-When the scan process is over, you are allowed to sort found files from your Mac internal hard drive by different parameters if necessary.
+When the scan process is over, you can sort files found on your Mac internal hard drive using different parameters if necessary.
 Then, select the files you want to recover, and click the Preview button to preview them.

 preview found files from Mac internal hard drive